(2013) (Will Smith, Jaden Smith) (PG-13)

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Teens and tweens will be drawn to the film thanks to its teenage star, Jaden Smith; the PG-13 rating; and promise of sci-fi action.
+- Teens and tweens will be drawn to the film thanks to its teenage star, Jaden Smith; the PG-13 rating; and promise of sci-fi action.

-WHY THE MPAA RATED IT: PG-13
+- WHY THE MPAA RATED IT: PG-13

-For sci-fi action violence and some disturbing images.
+- For sci-fi action violence and some disturbing images.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review (and the complete listings of all the Sex, Nudity, Profanity, Violence and more), as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).